clux/modul8/Readme.md

 ## License

-MIT License - See LICENSE file for details
+MIT Licensed - See LICENSE file for details